Callahan County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, the suspension will be lifted, and you can continue driving.
+• Suspension Overturned: If the hearing officer determines that the DPS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you might be eligible for a restricted or hardship license.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes (e.g., work, school, medical appointments).

 Hardship/Restricted License in Texas

-• Costs and Application Process: The application process involves filing a petition with the court and paying a fee.
-You'll need to provide documentation to support your need to drive.
+• Costs and Application Process: To obtain an occupational license, you must file a petition with the court and obtain a court order granting the license.
+There are filing fees associated with the petition, and you may need to provide documentation to support your need for the license.

 Getting Your License Back